myselfvivek17/DinnerTonight/README.md

 # DinnerTonight 🍽️

-DinnerTonight is a simple web app that helps you decide what to cook for dinner by providing recipe suggestions.
-It fetches recipes using the Spoonacular API and displays them with ingredients, instructions, and images.
+DinnerTonight is a bio-generating website designed to help users craft personalized bios for professional, personal, or creative purposes.
+Using the power of the Groq Cloud API, it simplifies the process of creating engaging and tailored introductions for any setting.
 ## Features
-- Fetch recipe suggestions based on ingredients or meal type.
-- Display detailed recipe information, including ingredients and cooking instructions.
+- ### Dynamic Bio Generation:
+- Input your traits, interests, and career details, and instantly receive a well-crafted bio.
+- ### Customizable Outputs:
+- The generated bios can be modified to match your specific tone and style preferences.
+- ### Intuitive Design:
-- Responsive design for seamless use on desktop and mobile devices.
+- A clean, user-friendly interface optimized for all devices.

 ---